ren-e1011/driftmi/README.md

 # Syclop-MINE
-A MINE based application to assess Syclop
+An implementation of the Mutual-Information Neural Estimator (MINE) algorithm was used to assess Syclop performance.

 ## Needed packages: